 In addition, the hospices have mobile multisensory units that can be brought to a child, either in their bedroom or another part of the hospice, and a range of multisensory toys and aids that can be used in a family home.
 The facility and aids are used appropriately with each individual child by care staff and trained befrienders to create the appropriate environment and multisensory experience; either stimulating or relaxing a child, depending on their need.

-Through multisensory therapy individuals with cognitive and sensory impairments and other challenging conditions can have the opportunity to enjoy and control a variety of sensory experiences.
+Through multisensory therapy for children with cognitive and sensory impairments and other conditions can have the opportunity to enjoy and control a variety of sensory experiences.

 Other benefits include: